 The final step is to prepare the sugary, salty, buttery crumble.
 Once again, it’s all mixed up in one bowl with your hands.
 If you are making this gluten-free, be sure to use your Bob’s Red Mill Gluten Free 1 to 1 Baking Flour here, too.

-The crumble is then showered over the top of the peach slices.
+Once it is blended, shower that crumble over the top of the peach slices.
 It will seem as though there’s an overload of topping but trust me on this …it will be okay.

 After a brief stint in a hot oven, that excessive shower of snowy topping will turn into shiny thick bubbles of goodness enveloping the slightly charred fruit slices.

 Almost time to dig in to your Gluten-Free Peach Tart…

 Be sure to give your tart ample time to cool on a wire rack before removing the sides of the tart pan.
 Of course, this is amazing served while still slightly warm.
 Perhaps with a scoop of vanilla ice cream?
 Or a dab of freshly whipped cream?
 You decide.

 Adapted from a recipe by Amanda Hesser of FOOD52

 You choose whether this should be gluten-free or not by using your flour of choice.
 Just be sure to use those delicious end-of-season peaches.

 - 1 1/2 cups Bob's Red Mill Gluten Free 1 to 1 Baking Flour (262 grams) (or regular all-purpose flour)

 - 1/2 teaspoon kosher salt